majikjohnson/webdriverio_v5_poc/README.md

 ```

 ## Configure webdriver.io
-Used sync rather than async
+Used sync rather than async.
+Use Mocha for the test runner
 ```
 ./node_modules/.bin/wdio config
 ```